 After about an hour, the teetering terrier seemed quite a bit better.

 I took him out for a little walk to assess his neurological status.
 He seemed somewhat uncomfortable in the rear end and stooped to poop.
-With some difficulty, Monsieur Terry pooped out some very large cocktail almonds, at which point he seemed much happier.
+With some difficulty, he pooped out some large cocktail almonds, at which point he seemed much happier.

-I believe Monsieur partook in somebody’s pot the night before, and then found some snacks to satisfy his munchies.
-Within a few hours he was as good as new and could even carry on a normal conversation.
+I believe this pup partook in someone’s pot the night before and then found some snacks to satisfy his munchies.
+Within a few hours, he was as good as new.